-The following is a summary of the timeline and key components of the multi-year agreement.
+The following is a summary of the timeline, key components, and the current status of the multi-year agreement.

 Timeline for Implementation

-• January 16, 2016, Implementation Day: the IAEA certifies that Iran has taken the key steps to restrict its nuclear program and has put in place increased monitoring.
-The IAEA's report on mplementation day triggers U.S., EU, and UN sanctions relief.
+- January 16, 2016, Implementation Day: the IAEA certifies that Iran has taken the key steps to restrict its nuclear program and has put in place increased monitoring.
+The IAEA's report on implementation day triggers U.S., EU, and UN sanctions relief.

 - October 2025, Termination Day: Ten years after adoption day.
 Termination day terminates Resolution 2231 and the Security Council closes Iran's nuclear file.